Generic Name: hydroxyzine (hye-DROX-i-zeen)

 - if you have allergies to medicines, foods, or other substances

-- if you have asthma, glaucoma, difficulty urinating, urinary or intestinal blockage, prostate disease, or a blood disease
+- if you have asthma, glaucoma, difficulty urinating, urinary or bowel blockage, prostate disease, or a blood disease

 Some MEDICINES MAY INTERACT with Hyzine.
 Tell your health care provider if you are taking any other medicines, especially any of the following: